tianzhuo112/VTMagic/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Project directory first.

 ### Installation